jothamsl/Obsidian-Time-Machine/👨🏾‍🔬 Chemistry/Condensed Structural and Line-Angle Formulas.md

 Created: 24-10-2021 13:25

 > ### **Abstract:**
-> In this note, we highlight the two dominant methods of writing chemical formulas in [[_Organic chemistry]], their contrasting differences, their limitations, and their applications.
+> In this note, we highlight the two dominant methods of writing chemical formulas in [[_Organic chemistry|Organic chemistry]], their contrasting differences, their limitations, and their applications.

 **Table of Content**